joanbosch/pockless-api/README.md

 You can obtain the Postman collection [here](https://www.getpostman.com/collections/f9eb887003a02a059087).

-The environments (dev and prod) are inside the docs folder.
+The environments (dev and prod) are inside the postman folder.